4 Factors to Qualify Prospects (With a Proven Qualification Process for Salespeople)

-Most surprises you'll encounter in sales aren't actually surprises, they're just a result of a sales rep not properly qualifying a prospect.
+Most surprises you'll encounter in sales aren't actually surprises — they're just a result of a sales rep not qualifying a prospect properly.

-How well do they match your ideal customer profile?
+How well do their demographics (such as company size, stage, etc.) and other attributes match your ideal customer profile?
 How big is the company?
 What industry are they in?
 Where are your ideal customers located?
 What's the ideal use case?
 Which tools have they used in the past?
 What kind of ecosystem are they playing in?

 When qualifying prospects for our sales pipeline management software, we ask people how many leads they usually have in their pipeline.
 If it's less than 100 a year, we recommend they not buy our solution and instead just use a whiteboard or a spreadsheet.